MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 Viva Engage uses a hub-and-spoke model to communicate across tenants.
 In this model, the designated "hub" is the central tenant that generates official communication to the other "spoke" tenants.
 Leaders, corporate communicators, and policy makers reside on the hub tenant.

-After the hub tenant is configured for multi-tenant organization, all tenants can communicate as a single unified network.
-Instead of posting a message in multiple places to ensure everyone’s notified, a leader can post an announcement from the hub tenant and simultaneously reach everyone across spoke tenants as if they were in the same tenant.
-(Note: Only Storyline and Leadership corner are available for multi-tenant organization.)
+After the hub tenant is configured for multitenant organization, all tenants can communicate as a single unified network.
+Instead of posting a message in multiple places, a leader can post a single announcement from the hub tenant to notify everyone across spoke tenants simultaneously.

+> [!NOTE]
+> Only Storyline and Leadership corner are available for multi-tenant organization.

 ### Requirements